- Until how old are you eligible to apply?

 - Yes.
 You students will choose after consulting with the mentor about their interests, approaches to the issues that need solutions as well as group discussions.

-- Can I participate in the selection while attending other schools during the selection period?
+- Can I participate in the assessment period while attending other schools?

 - Yes.
 Students belonging to other junior and senior high schools participate in the Manai curriculum using after school and on Saturdays and Sundays.